-Figure 183: Control read transfer
+Figure 186: Control read transfer

-Note the possibility to enable a shortcut from the EPODATADONE event to the EPOSTATUS task, typically if the data stage is expected to take a single transfer.
-If there is no data stage, the software can initiate the status stage through the EPOSTATUS task right away, as illustrated below:
+It is possible to enable a shortcut from the EPODATADONE event to the EPOSTATUS task, typically if the data stage is expected to take a single transfer.
+If there is no data stage, the software can initiate the status stage through the EPOSTATUS task right away, as as shown in the following figure.

-Figure 184: Control read no data transfer
+Figure 187: Control read no data transfer